Emmacharleswilson/fab-fitness/README.md

 - Navigation bar is fully responsive on large/medium/small resolutions.
 - At 900px, all navigation links are inline and not wrapping on another line.
 - All links are correctly redirecting to the correct pages.
-- Hover CSS is correctly working, changing the color on the icon on hover.
+- Hover CSS is correctly working, changing the colour on the icon on hover.
 - Signing out, correctly shows the correct dropdown options, Log in and Register.
 - Signing in, correctly shows the correct dropdown options, My profile, and Logout.
 - Admins, have an additional option in the dropdown menu to the Product Management page.